yogimathius/my_rust_redis/README.md

 ### Design/Architecture

 You should reuse your protocols and connections structs from my_redis_client.
 At that moment, you will either proud of your previous implementation or it will be time to refactor it.

-### BONUS

-Bonus points if you add the following items into your solution: 0# Advanced logging (debug and tracing (you can use the crate tracing))

-1. Provide multiple databases (with a maximum of 16 db)

-2. Implementing move command (move a key from one db to another db)

-3. Implementing Streams (publish/subscribe)

-4. Implementing incr command (increment the value of a key)

-5. Implementing SSL